-Strawberries are among the lowest carb and most nutrient-dense fruits you can eat.
-They are very rich in vitamin C, manganese and several antioxidants.
-A whole cup will cost you just 30 calories and contains only 6 grams of carbohydrates, but it has an impressive 3 grams of fiber and, like other cruciferous vegetables, is rich in cancer-fighting compounds called glucosinolates.
-A full cup of eggplant (yes, that's the other name for this pretty purple vegetable) contains less than 5 grams of carbohydrates and contains nasunin, a compound that protects brain cells from oxidation.
+Strawberries are one of the most nutrient-dense and lowest carb fruits you can eat.
+A cup of strawberries contains only 6 grams of carbohydrates, but it is packed with vitamin C, manganese, antioxidants, and cancer-fighting compounds called glucosinolates.
+Plus, it only has 30 calories!
+Eggplant is another great low-carb option.
+A full cup of eggplant contains less than 5 grams of carbohydrates and is rich in nasunin, a compound that protects brain cells from oxidation.

-Possibly the most convenient form of protein, a single egg contains 0.6 grams of carbohydrates and 6 grams of protein.
-And don't throw away that yolk, it's packed with choline, an important nutrient for brain health.
-Keep hard-boiled eggs handy and sprinkle them on a slice of Ezekiel toast for a grab-and-go breakfast or sprinkle with sea salt and cayenne for a simple snack.
-Green beans provide 7 grams of carbohydrates per cup and are rich in vitamin K, which contributes to bone health, healthy blood clotting, and may help prevent heart disease.
+Eggs are a convenient source of protein and contain 0.6 grams of carbohydrates and 6 grams of protein per egg.
+Don't forget to eat the yolk too, as it is packed with choline, an important nutrient for brain health.
+Green beans are another great low-carb option.
+A cup of steamed green beans contains 7 grams of carbohydrates and is rich in vitamin K, which contributes to bone health, healthy blood clotting, and may help prevent heart disease.

-Mix 1 cup of steamed beans with a teaspoon of pesto and top with a soft-boiled egg or roasted chicken for a super quick, nutrient-rich lunch.
-Eating between two tablespoons of olives will continue to consume just under 1 gram of carbohydrates and the antioxidant oleuropein, which is specific to olives and has been shown to lower cholesterol and prevent oxidative stress.
+Olives are a great snack option for those on a low-carb diet.
+Eating two tablespoons of olives will cost you less than 1 gram of carbohydrates and provide you with the antioxidant oleuropein, which has been shown to lower cholesterol and prevent oxidative stress.
+Almonds are also a great low-carb snack option.
 One ounce provides you with less than 5 grams of carbohydrates and high amounts of biotin, a B vitamin important for metabolism, nerves and digestive health.
-Crumble them before mixing them into a salad, combine a handful with a piece of fruit for a snack, or add them to your next vegetable sauté or tofu.